top of page

 First print is sometimes available just digitally on the website of the nma, Neue Mozart Ausgabe

-The famous library of the Mozarteum in Salzburg.
+The Mozarteum is a Baroque palace in Salzburg, Austria.
 All handwritings and first prints can be found here

 bottom of page